iamdevlinph/resume/README.md

 ## Fonts and Icons
 This project uses [fontello](fontello.com) to manage the icons. `Fontello` allows using fonts from different creators.

-Currently, the icons are limited but you can add.
+Currently, the icons are limited but the good thing is you only add what you really use.

 **Downloading icons**
 1. Go to [fontello](fontello.com)